By Ronald R. Day, Sr. (Restoration Bible Study Services - ResLight)

 If Jesus received back the crown of glory of a human being (the glory being described in Hebrews 2:9), then that glory is earthly, not heavenly, and fleshly, not spiritual, and is a little lower than the angels, not a glory higher than the angels.
 Jesus does not have two glories at once, one glory a little lower than the angels, and another glory higher than the angels.

 We should also note that in answer to the question of "What is man?", Psalm 8:6 describes "man" as being a little lower than the angels.
 So if Jesus is still a man, by that definition, Jesus is still a little lower than the angels.
 The crown of glory spoken of in Hebrews 2:9 is a crown of glory a little lower than the angels.
 It is an earthly glory, not a heavenly glory.
-Are we to think that Jesus received back that glory a little lower than the angels?
+(1 Corinthians 15:39-41) Are we to think that Jesus received back that glory a little lower than the angels?
 Actually, Jesus sacrificed that crown of glory, the glory of man, in providing the redemptive price for man.
+Jesus is now of the celestial, heavenly, spiritual bodily glory. -- 1 Corinthians 15:45; 1 Peter 3:18.

 The objection has been made that nowhere do these scriptures require him to not be a man any more - and it is claimed that the fact that Paul is attempting to prove that the age to come is not in subjection to angels states to an even further extent that Jesus must still be a man.